Circle of Service Logo

 Major Gifts

-Leadership Giving
+Giving Circles

 Board

-Board Giving
+Strategic Board Giving

-Our long-term goal was to use the challenge grant to help our Board implement structural changes in the way they govern themselves and support the organization.
+Our long-term goal was to use the challenge grant to help our board implement structural changes in the way they govern themselves and support the organization.
 Our short-term goal was to increase board involvement in fundraising efforts and ensure 100% board giving.
-The challenge grant helped inspire our Board to revitalize its Development Committee in order to have a subgroup of the board encourage their peers to fundraise and make personal contributions.
+The challenge grant helped inspire our board to revitalize its Development Committee in order to have a subgroup of the board encourage their peers to fundraise and make personal contributions.
 We created more specificity in the board members’ job description to include explicit language about fundraising and giving.
 The Development Committee Chair discussed the board’s fundraising/giving and progress towards meeting the challenge at every board meeting.
 We utilized the challenge to engage board members in our annual fundraising event as host committee members and event planners.
-During the challenge period, our development staff worked closely with the Board to expand our current donor base through prospect identification and cultivation of new and lapsed individual donors.
+During the challenge period, our development staff worked closely with the board to expand our current donor base through prospect identification and cultivation of new and lapsed individual donors.

 Thanks in large part to the challenge grant, we raised board giving for the current fiscal year and, along with our direct mail appeals, surpassed the challenge goal of $20,000.
-In addition, our board placed a renewed emphasis on the importance of board giving and fundraising and the challenge grant inspired our board to institute a new "give or get" policy.
-We are now more confident that we will meet our goal of 100% board giving and increased board contributions and are excited that a new group of board members have joined a revitalized Development Committee of the Board.
+In addition, our board placed a renewed emphasis on the importance of board giving and fundraising and the challenge grant inspired our board to institute a new “give or get” policy.
+We are now more confident that we will meet our goal of 100% board giving and increased board contributions and are excited that a new group of board members have joined a revitalized Development Committee of the board.
 These new board members are particularly committed to working to increase board giving and expanding the board’s role in raising donations from other sources.
 The challenge grant was integral in achieving these recent successes.

 Board Fundraising

 Each year, we run a workshop for the board on cultivating individual donors, which includes how to identify prospective donors, develop a relationships with them, and find a common ground between their interests and our work.
 The board is always the most nervous about ‘the ask’.
 The challenge has offered the board an effective tool with which to make the close easier.
 Prospective donors are more excited about the prospect of giving when a board member can say “the impact of your donation will be doubled (up to X amount).”
 And it makes ‘the ask’ less nerve-wracking for board members.
-Furthermore, the board has been asked to use the challenge in a very intentional way—highlighting the challenge to their networks, as well as highlighting it at IEF events, and in our annual appeal.
+Furthermore, the board has been asked to use the challenge in a very intentional way—highlighting the challenge to their networks, as well as highlighting it at our events, and in our annual appeal.

 Young Professionals Board